shahaliyev/shahaliyev.github.io/_posts/2025-02-08-neural_network.md

 ---
-title: Python Code from Neuron to Training Neural Network on a Dataset
+title: Python Code from Neuron to Neural Network
 description: Based on Andrej Karpathy's lecture on Neural Networks.
 In addition to building a neural network (multi-layer perceptron) I create a Classifier and trian it on Iris Dataset (which is an overkill) from scratch, in the simplest possible way.
 category: [computer science]
 ---